Making People Up: Race, Racism, and Racial Formation

-Over four weeks, we will examine the theory of racial formation through a reading of Omi and Winant’s classic text, comparing, as we go, excerpts from its various editions.
+Over four weeks, we will examine the theory of racial formation through a reading of Omi and Winant’s classic text.
 We’ll explore Omi and Winant’s critical assessment of other paradigms of race, their definition of “racial projects,” and their claim that race is a “master category” in the United States.
 Through the framework of racial formation, the course will also stimulate students to reflect upon new racial formations and categorizations in the 21st century—for example, Latinx and immigrants in the U.S. Throughout, we will ask: What is the balance between state and non-state institutions in the creation and maintenance of racial formations?
 Given that race is both constructed and contested, what are the avenues for both its contestation and deconstruction?
 How can we reconcile Omi and Winant’s belief in the instability of the race concept with the persistence of racial inequality?
 What do the intimate ties between race and racism say about race as an analytical category?
 Supplementary readings may draw on the works of Eduardo Bonilla-Silva, Oliver C. Cox, W.E.B.
 DuBois, Anamik Saha, Barbara J. Fields, Kwame Anthony Appiah, Stuart Hall, among others.

 Course ScheduleThursday, 6:30-9:30pm ET